-Swale - A low-lying stretch of land that gathers or carries surface water runoff.
+Swale - Allow-lying stretch of land that gathers or carries surface waterrun of f.

 Timber Operations - See Forest Management.

 Time-of-concentration (Tc) - The time required for surface runoff to travel from the hydraulically most distant point of the watershed to a point of interest within the watershed.
 This time is the combined total of overland flow time and flow time in pipes or channels, if any.